mantidproject/mantid/docs/source/interfaces/ISIS SANS v2.rst

 added event data and one for the added monitor data.

-With **'Overlay Event Workspaces' Disabled** the event data from the files is added using the event data of the different files is added using the
+With **'Overlay Event Workspaces' Disabled** the event data from the files is added using the event data of the different files is added using the :doc:`Plus Algorithm <../algorithms/Plus-v1>`.
-`Plus Algorithm <http://docs.mantidproject.org/nightly/algorithms/Plus-v1.html>`__.
 Timestamps of the events and of the logs are not changed as indicated in the image below.

 .. figure:: ../images/sans_isis_v2_add_tabs_no_overlay.png
    :align: center